 However, I suggest we don’t look to the 1980s for any kind of inspiration regarding sales tactics.
 A lot of sales techniques from that era focused on ‘controlling’ the buyer.
 For example, this extended to filling out a purchase agreement towards the end of a sales conversation – and if the buyer didn’t stop you, then you assumed consent.
 What a load of rubbish!

 We now know that the buyer is in control – and that they’ll get in touch with you, in their own time – when they are ready.
-In fact, recent research by Kerry Cunningham (ex VP of Research at Forrester) and his team at 6sense have confirmed what others have previously stated: on average, buyers contact a vendor when they are already 70% through their buyer journey.
+In fact, recent research we’ve conducted together with Kerry Cunningham (ex VP of Research at Forrester) and his team at 6sense has confirmed what others have previously stated: on average, buyers contact a vendor when they are already 73% through their buyer journey.

 The buyer’s mind is made up, and there’s little you can do to change it.

-The average length of the B2B buyer cycle depends on your industry and value of your offering, but let’s just assume it’s around 10 months.
+The length of the B2B buyer cycle depends on your industry and value of your offering, but our research shows that the average for buying decisions in APAC is 13 months.
 What are buyers doing for the first seven months then, if they’re not talking to sellers?

 The answer is, they work as a group to establish their requirements, evaluate an average of 5 vendors, and then start calling suppliers to get the deal done, and their problem solved.